scu-zjz/ForensicHub/README.md

 architecture to streamline development, comparison, and analysis.

 ## 🚤Update
+- [2025.7.11] We update to a *lazy-load version* of MODEL and POSTFUNC.
+The package will be checked when the model is actually used, which reduces unnecessary package installation.
 - [2025.7.10] Add a script for single image inference, see [Code](https://github.com/scu-zjz/ForensicHub/blob/master/ForensicHub/training_scripts/inference.py).
 - [2025.7.6] Add a new AIGC model, [FatFormer](https://arxiv.org/abs/2312.16649), see [Code](https://github.com/scu-zjz/ForensicHub/tree/master/ForensicHub/tasks/aigc/models/fatformer).
 - [2025.7.1] Add document of Data Preparation & JSON Generation and Running Training & Evaluation in ForensicHub, see [Data Preparation](https://scu-zjz.github.io/ForensicHub-doc/guide/quickstart/3_data_preparation.html) and [Running Evaluation](https://scu-zjz.github.io/ForensicHub-doc/guide/quickstart/4_Running_Evaluation.html).